Want to know how to make a vision board? Wow, let me count the ways!

-You may also want to add some affirmations.
-These can be inspirational quotes you’ve found on the web or elsewhere, or positive inspiring statements that you write yourself.
+You may also want to add some affirmations or vision board quotes.
+These can be inspirational sayings you’ve found on the web or elsewhere, or positive inspiring statements that you write yourself.
 Mingle these in with the photos on your board, arranging them in any way that looks good to you.
 Of course if you’re using a dry erase board you can just write your affirmations directly on the board, which again gives you the freedom to erase and rewrite later if you like.

 Once you’re happy with the looks of it, stick the items to your board.
 That’s it.
 You’re done.
 All you need to do now is find the best place to hang your board where you’ll see it multiple times every day.

 Remember that it isn’t about sitting and staring at your vision board for hours on end.
 Creating a vision board is a little like planting a seed.
 The ideas and intentions are in your mind, and your vision board is a tool to nurture them, a daily reminder to keep you focused.

 Want to get the most from your vision board affirmations?

 This brand new book was designed specifically to help you turn meaningless words into powerful positive affirmations.

 Yes, of course there’s an app for that!
 In fact, there are quite a few, and you can see our list of the best ones on our Vision Board Apps page.

 Vision Board Software

 The difference between vision board apps and vision board software is that the software is much more comprehensive.
 One software program available is the O Dream Board from Oprah Winfrey.
 It’s free, but you’ll find that it has a lot of limitations. (no longer available)